torvalds/linux/Documentation/mm/physical_memory.rst

 As we have mentioned, each node in memory is described by a ``pg_data_t`` which is a typedef for a ``struct pglist_data``.
-When allocating a page, by default Linux uses a node-local allocation policy to allocate memory from the node closest to the running CPU.
+When allocating a page, by default GNU/Linux uses a node-local allocation policy to allocate memory from the node closest to the running CPU.
 As processes tend to run on the same CPU, it is likely the memory from the current node will be used.
 The allocation policy can be controlled by users as described in